 Therefore, whatever the Lord Jesus Christ has said or taught on any subject or matter is the final authority on that subject or matter.

-Any word, doctrine, or teaching that anyone is holding, propagating, following, or defending is contrary in any respect to what Christ taught is not from God.
+Any word, doctrine or teaching that anyone is holding, propagating, following, or defending that is contrary in any respect to that which Christ taught is not from God.

 The Scripture states that God has spoken to us in these last days by His Son, Christ Jesus.

 Hebrews 1:1-2 – RSV